BinomialLLC/basis_universal/README.md

 The file format also supports very large non-uniform texture arrays, making the system usable as an RDO backend in specialized block-based video encoders.
 Internally, the encoder only handles blocks and all later RDO stages which assume a fixed 2D raster order of the blocks can be optionally disabled.

 ### Special thanks
-A big thanks to Google for partnering with us and enabling this system to be open sourced.
+A huge thanks to Google for partnering with us and enabling this system to be open sourced.

 Thanks to a number of companies or groups who have supported or helped out Binomial over the years: Intel, SpaceX, Netflix, Forgotten Empires, Microsoft, Polystream, Hothead Games, BioDigital, Magic Leap, Blizzard Entertainment, Insomniac Games, Rockstar Games, Facebook, Activision, the Khronos Group, and the organizers at CppCon.